Kottawa

 Kottawa (කොට්ටාව, கொட்டாவை) is one of the main suburbs in Colombo, Sri Lanka and is administered by the Maharagama Urban Council.
 It is located 21 km from the centre of Colombo.
+It is a five-way junction and lies as the epicenter for Maharagama road, Homagama road, Piliyandala road, Malabe road and Borella road.

 History

-The name Kottawa is derived from the Sinhalese phrase kotten awa, meaning "The city of greats".
-Later the name was shortened to "Kottawa".
-The town was part of the Kottawa Electoral District which existed between 1960 and 1977.
+The name Kottawa might be derived from the Sinhalese phrase kotten awa, meaning "just arrived from Kotte" and later the name was shortened to "Kottawa".
+Another contemporary opinion is that it's the "city of the great one".
+The town was part of the Kottawa Electoral District which existed between 1960 and 1977 and has been identified as one of the main transportation hubs of Colombo.
+Kottawa comprises five grama niladhari divisions: north, south, east, west and city.

 During the Sri Lankan Civil War, Kottawa's strategic location on one of the main roads connecting Panagoda Cantonment to Colombo made it a target for attacks.
 In 2004, 7 alleged Tamil Makkal Viduthalai Pulikal militants were killed in a pre-dawn attack blamed on the Liberation Tigers of Tamil Eelam.
 In June 2006, Major General Parami Kulatunga was killed by a suicide bomber just after passing Kottawa on his way to the Army Headquarters in Colombo from his residence in Panagoda.